Karen Tamminga-Paton

 Picture

-72x36, acrylic and gold leaf on wood framed canvas
+40x16, acrylic and collaged papers on canvas

 Picture